-Dave Murray-Rust is a postdoc with the the Centre for Intelligent Systems and their Applications, in Informatics at the University of Edinburgh.
+Dave Murray-Rust is a postdoc with the [http://www.cisa.inf.ed.ac.uk/ the Centre for Intelligent Systems and their Applications], in [http://www.inf.ed.ac.uk Informatics] at the [http://www.ed.ac.uk University of Edinburgh].
 He obtained an MEng in Electrical and Information Systems from Cambridge, an MSc in Informatics from Edinburgh and PhD in Artificial Intelligence and Music from Edinburgh.
-His work centres around computational systems that model and interact with humans, including modelling of music as a communicative process, tangible and multitouch interfaces and models of human actions on landscapes and their impacts on ecosystems.
-In addition, he improvises electronic music and carries out interactive artistic projects.

-From 2008 until 2013 I worked at the Centre for the study of Environmental Change and Sustainability, in the School of GeoSciences at the University of Edinburgh.
+From 2008 until 2013 I worked at the [http://www.geos.ed.ac.uk/research/cecs/ Centre for the study of Environmental Change and Sustainability], in the [http://www.geos.ed.ac.uk School of GeoSciences] at the [http://www.ed.ac.uk University of Edinburgh].
 I worked on agent based models of land use change: starting from socioeconimic data, creating models of human behaviour which respond to changing climate, sociopolitical and economic changes, and using scenario analysis to develop plausible futures based on coherent assumptions.

 I developed three agent based modelling frameworks, and an introductory course: